bastienmichaux/notes/g/cs/asymptotic-notation.md

 - accessing an array by index is `O(1)`: as long as we have the index, the cost of accessing the element is constant.
 - priting each element of an array is `O(n)`: for an array of size n, the computer executes n operations.
 - on a sorted array, a binary search is `O(log n)`: since it's sorted, we don't have to traverse the entire array, we can start in the middle and build our way from there.

-### Complexity

-Regarding algorithms, complexity refers to the resources needed to complete a task.

-Efficiency depends mostly on [complexity](#complexity): time complexity and space complexity.
-They're both expressed using the Big O Notation.

-**Time complexity:** amount of time needed, how the runtime grows as the input size increases.

-**Space complexity:** amount of memory needed, measure of how much additional memory is needed as the input size increases.